Menu

 • The awardee must be available to present at the annual conference February 23-26, 2025 in Philadelphia, PA to receive the award and present the lecture.

 Nominations are now closed!
-Award winners will be announced in late November.
+Award winners were announced in December 2024.

 US HUPO